Kitchenaid Hand Mixer Review: Find out why this handy tool can make your life easier, even if you own a regular stand mixer.

 The mixer weighs 2.5 lbs and runs at 220 watts.

 I highly recommend this mixer.
-You can purchase one now at the link below.
+You can purchase one now at Amazon:

 The KitchenAid Candy Apple Red 9-Speed Hand Mixer provides a versatile, professional-quality tool in a small but powerful package.
 The nine speeds, powerful motor and accompanying accessories can tackle a wide array of whipping, mixing and beating tasks.
 This mixer includes two dough hooks, two beaters, a whisk and a blending rod, allowing you to accomplish a variety of tasks without having to stop to clean your mixer.
 Move from mixing cake batter to whisking whipped cream at the push of a button and quick change in attachments.